Spherically symmetric black hole spacetimes on hyperboloidal slices: Stable stationary initial data for given gauge conditions

 The last expression in \eref{relsphysX} means that the physical areal radius remains constant.

 The equivalent expressions in the conformally compactified domain, obtained from \eref{relsphys} using the transformation relations in \eref{acresc} and \eref{gbcomp}, are

-The compactification factor $\aconf$ is not free to be chosen (the conformal factor $\Omega$ is), but it is to be substituted from the second relation in \eref{relsconfX}, consequence of the constant physical areal radius.
-Note the presence of the $\cp$ factor in the first two relations: it corresponds to a constant rescaling of the hyperboloidal time coordinate, $t\to\cp\,t$, in the same way as in the transformation to hyperboloidal time (55) in \cite{PanossoMacedo:2019npm}.
+The compactification factor $\aconf$ {cannot be chosen freely} (the conformal factor $\Omega$ {can}), but it is to be substituted from the second relation in \eref{relsconfX}, consequence of the {physical areal radius chosen to be constant in \eref{relsphysX}}.
+Note the presence of the $\cp$ factor {(completely unrelated to the speed of light)} in the first two relations: it corresponds to a constant rescaling of the hyperboloidal time coordinate, $t\to\cp\,t$, in the same way as in the transformation to hyperboloidal time (55) in \cite{PanossoMacedo:2019npm}.
 The constant $\cp$ will take a different value in the stationary regime depending on the gauge equations chosen and the values of their parameters.
 Relations \eref{relsconf} have been checked experimentally in spherically symmetric hyperboloidal trumpet evolutions.
 The quantity $\cp$ can be absorbed into the value of $\Kc$ (in the conformal factor) in the above expressions, but this approach will not be followed here.
 It is indeed possible that the $\cp$ rescaling of the time coordinate in the evolution is a consequence of a rescaling of the conformal factor $\Omega$ (chosen to be time-independent) that takes place as a result of the change in the hyperboloidal slices.
 Understanding this effect is left for future work.